 - 1. To understand Importance of International Trade: International trade and investment have come to occupy a central place in overall studies of economic growth and development of nations.
 Traditionally international trade has always been given an important place in the economic progress of nations.
+In the words of Alfred Marshall, "The causes which determine the economic progress of nations belong to the study of international trade".
 Foreign trade is also considered an engine of economic growth.
 International Economics will help to understand this importance through various theories of international trade. - 2.
 To Manage Exchange Rate Fluctuations: In International economics, we are dealing in multiple currencies, whose values fluctuate continuously; hence, the need to understand exchange rates (the price of one currency in terms of another), and what cause them to change.
 The growing volatility of exchange rates affects investment, growth, employment, and other indicators of a country's well-being. - 3.
 To Adopt Appropriate Commercial Policy: There normally are no commercial policies in existence within a nation.
 However, countries have commercial policies (tariffs, quotas, voluntary export restraints, subsidies, exchange controls, and the like) that directly or indirectly impact international trade, investment, and money flows/values, and therefore directly impact domestic economic well-being.
 We want to understand what those policies are and what their impact is. - 4.
 Impact of Factor Mobility Factors of production are mobile within a country but are not as mobile internationally, though capital and to a lesser but growing extent labour is becoming increasingly more mobile from country to country.
 The growing international mobility of factors of production is affecting the comparative advantage of nations.
 For example, capital flows to Asia changed the comparative advantage of that region of the world.
 We will want to understand what impact the increasing mobility of the factors of production has on comparative advantage. - 5.
 Importance of Economic Integration We need to be aware of the continuing trade bloc revolution such as NAFTA (North American Free Trade Agreement), SAFTA, European Union.
 The theory of custom union has immense importance in the discipline of international economics. - 6.
 The upsurge of MNCs and International Organizations: After the second world II periods there is an upsurge in economic globalization in terms of rising trade and investment.
 MNCs show a great source of this progress This new form of MNCs-led trade generated considerable challenges for the developing countries.
 Similarly, the birth of